dhminch/CyberResources/Techniques.md

 You can use `` `command` `` or `$(command)` to help with injection.

 If you can't use `; & |` as separators, try injecting a raw `\n` instead (Burp helps).

+## Gain Root Shell with Arbitrary File Access

+If you can read/write files as root, you can get yourself a full root shell.
+Here are some ways to do so.

+Most of these ways can be very destructive.
+It is always best to read the file you're going to overwrite, tweak it, double-check it, and then write it.
+Don't just overwrite the file with a copy from a default system install.

+- Overwrite /etc/sudoers with a copy that grants sudo access to your current user.
+Then `sudo su -`.
+- Overwrite /root/.ssh/authorized_keys with a line containing your SSH key.
+    - Only works if the arbitrary write sets restrictive permissions on the file like 0600 or 0644.
+If other users can write to the file, sshd will be upset and disallow PKI altogether.
+    - Only works if you're allowed to SSH in as `root` using PKI.
+- Read /etc/shadow and crack the root hash (only works for bad passwords).
+Then `sudo su -` or SSH in.
+- Add new user with UID=0 to /etc/password and /etc/shadow.
+- Add current user in /etc/group to group with sudo access.